Trileptal (Oxcarbazepine)

 Trileptal: How It Works

-The activity of Trileptal is primarily exerted through its metabolite, monohydroxy metabolite (MHD).
+Trileptal activity is primarily exerted through its monohydroxy metabolite (MHD).
 The precise mechanism by which Trileptal and MHD exert their antiseizure effect is unknown; however, in vitro electrophysiological studies indicate that they produce blockade of voltage-sensitive sodium channels, resulting in stabilization of hyperexcited neural membranes, inhibition of repetitive neuronal firing, and diminution of propagation of synaptic impulses.
-These actions are important in the prevention of seizure spread in the brain.
+These actions are important in the prevention of seizures spreading in the brain.

 TrileptalTrileptal: Clinical Study Results

-The efficacy of Trileptal in adults and children was established in six multicenter randomized, double-blind controlled trials.
+Six multicenter randomized, double-blind controlled trials established Trileptal’s efficacy in adults and children.
 Four of these studies demonstrated Trileptal’s effectiveness as monotherapy.
 One trial was conducted in 102 adult patients with refractory partial seizures who had been withdrawn from other antiepileptic drugs (AEDs) and received either placebo or Trileptal.
 Trileptal was given 1500 mg/day on day 1 and 2400 mg/day afterward for an additional 9 days.
 During the 10-day study period, Trileptal patients experienced significantly fewer partial seizures than placebo patients.

 Similar results in favor of Trileptal were observed in a study of 67 untreated patients with newly diagnosed and recent-onset partial seizures who began treatment with either placebo or 300 mg Trileptal twice daily.
 Trileptal was titrated to 1200 mg/day (600 mg twice daily) in 6 days, followed by maintenance treatment for 84 days.